HasteModding/Endless-Tweaker/README.md

   - Chooses the Weight or Interval of Boss rooms.
   - As implied, if Boss stages are set to Chance, it'll set a weight like any other room has, otherwise it'll set the interval that you get boss stages.
   - Default: 0
-- Minimum Floors before Bosses
-  - This many fragments must be completed before bosses can be found.
-  - This overrides both Interval and Chance based Boss rooms.
-  - Default: 5
-- Give Item on Boss Complete
-  - If enabled, this will give an extra item reward after completing a Boss room.
-  - This will stack with "Item Frequency" items to give two items after a boss if it lines up that way.
-  - This will override the "Items Enabled" setting and will allow you to get items from boss rooms.
-  - This will not override the "Maximum Items" setting.
-  - Default: Enabled
-- Jumper Boss Weight:
-  - Weighted chance for each Boss room to be Jumper.
-  - Default: 10
-- Convoy Boss Weight:
-  - Weighted chance for each Boss room to be Convoy.
-  - Default: 10
-- Snake Boss Weight:
-  - Weighted chance for each Boss room to be Snake.
-  - Default: 10
 - Shop Chance Weight:
   - Weighted chance for each fragment to be a shop.
   - Does not count towards fragments completed for "Item Frequency".